 It smells divine – not at all like those commercial bug sprays that I can almost taste after spraying.
 Yuck!

 We haven’t noticed any problems with our recipe and it smells amazing.
 So amazing that people compliment us on our perfume!

 My kids love to get all sprayed before we head out.
 They’re happy scents.
 Be aware that citrus oils are photo-sensitive and can lead to skin burning in sunlight.

 These also work great diffused or sprayed where bugs like to enter our home or gather.
-We get fruit flies in the summer and don’t have screens on our windows.
+We get fruit flies in the summer and don’t have screens on our windows in Germany.
 Rolladens don’t keep all the flies out.
 We often spray diluted peppermint around our windows and sinks to get rid of ants and spiders.
 Cinnamon is another great inexpensive nontoxic way to get rid of ants and more.